View security policies

 How security policies work

 Security Center automatically creates a default security policy for each of your Azure subscriptions.
-You can edit the policies in Security Center or use Azure Policy to do the following things:
+You can edit the policies in Azure Policy to do the following things:

 - Create new policy definitions.